 WHAT ARE ROSE CUT GEMSTONES:

-Characteristically, the rose cut diamond has a rounded outline with multiple triangular facets, arranged on a flat base in rows, one on top of the other to ultimately meet at a sharp point.
+Characteristically, the rose-cut diamond has a rounded outline with multiple triangular facets, arranged on a flat base in rows, one on top of the other to ultimately meet at a sharp point.
 The term “rose-cut” is derived from the aesthetic of the triangular facets resembling the petals of a rose unfurling.
 As there is a flat base, there are not pavilion facets.
-This is where the difference between the rose cut and other cuts come in.
+This is where the difference between the rose cut and other cuts comes in.
 While most modern cuts are devised to enhance the brilliance and fire of a gemstone, the rose cut reflects light softly, giving it a distinct warm sparkle.

 Interestingly, rose cuts are still cut by hand, just like they were in the 16th century, making each stone unique.

-HISTORY OF ROSE CUT GEMSTONES:
+HISTORY OF ROSE-CUT GEMSTONES:

 The rose cut was pioneered on diamonds and the cut was engineered primarily to salvage the maximum from irregularly shaped rough imported from India.
 The first triangular cut facet was introduced in Antwerp and perhaps this is why the rose cut is still popularly called the Antwerp cut or the Dutch rose cut.
-Extremely popular in the 16th and 17th centuries, the rose cut diamond was the gemstone of choice for royalty.
+Extremely popular in the 16th and 17th centuries, the rose-cut diamond was the gemstone of choice for royalty.
 However, as time moved on, the rose cut was termed as dated and lost its popularity.

 ROSE CUT SAPPHIRES TODAY:

 In recent years there has been a surge in the popularity of antique cut gemstones and the rose cut gemstone, has been heralded as the harbinger of vintage cuts.
-What is today called the “rose cut renaissance” began in 2012, with Justin Theroux’s proposal to Jennifer Anniston with an impressive 8ct rose cut diamond solitaire ring.
-Montana rose cut sapphires today in 2020 are also quite popular, the reason of the rose cut Montana Sapphire’s popularity is the patriotism towards “Made in America” in Americans.
+What is today called the “rose cut renaissance” began in 2012, with Justin Theroux’s proposal to Jennifer Anniston with an impressive 8ct rose cut diamond solitaire ring?
+Montana rose cut sapphires today in 2020 are also quite popular, the reason for the rose cut Montana Sapphire’s popularity is the patriotism towards “Made in America” in Americans.